I’m a mom and I needed a side hustle.

 Working from home became a reality for me when I decided it was necessary, if I wanted to live my BEST life.

 I was very blessed to be able to start my blog before my baby was born, and I know that.
-But I know many, many women who began their from-home-careers after their children were born, and they’ve done just fine.
+But I know many, many women who began their side hustles after their children were born, and they’ve done just fine.

 It’s hard, yes.